zagzagzag/whiteagencytest/README.md

 winxp_chrome_25.0
 winxp_ie_7.0

-Check all test screenshotsin the folder 'screenshots'.
+Check all test screenshots in the folder 'screenshots'.

 Example ie 8 - Window 7 :